Fear can be a motivator, but it is NOT a teacher

 When fear is necessary in the learning process

 Now, it probably needs to be said that there is a big exception to our stance about fear and learning.
 Fear is very effective for long-term learning for people such as emergency workers or military specialists who need to deal with fear in their jobs and they still need to perform while fear is present.
-Then fear is an absolute necessity as part of a learning process.
+Then fear as a motivator in the workplace is an absolute necessity as part of a learning process.

 But this isn’t the standard learning environment.